 Our iPad scheme is funded using parental donations.
-Working with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education) and the Birmingham e-Learning Foundation (https://www.belf.org.uk/), a charity whose mission is to work with schools and their parents to provide devices to pupils, so that they can use technology for learning both in school and at home.
+Working with Albion, an Apple Solution Expert for Education (https://www.albion.co.uk/education/apple-in-education).
 The College will make no profit from the parental donations.

-We ask that parents/carers make a voluntary donation of approximately £10 a month over 36 months.
-In return for supporting the scheme your son/daughter will receive a the latest iPad plus keyboard case, wall charger, full insurance against damage and theft, all software and applications needed and technical support during school hours.
+We ask that parents/carers make a voluntary donation of approximately £13 a month over 36 months.
+In return for supporting the scheme your son/daughter will receive the latest iPad plus case, wall charger, full insurance for the iPad against damage and theft, all software and applications needed and technical support during school hours.

 In the following section we have tried to pre-empt questions regarding our proposed iPad scheme, these may be subject to change as we move forward with the scheme.
-If you cannot find your required answer, please use our contact form.
+If you cannot find your required answer, please contact the College.